mmomtchev/yatag/README.md

 As opposed to the now built-in capability of the Typescript compilator, `yatag` solves a very simple problem in a very simple manner.

+`yatag` is completely language-agnostic as it doesn't parse the language at all - it parses only the jsdoc-compatible type annotations blocks.

 # Why another type generator?

 - Because ever since my childhood I always wanted to create at least one software package with a name starting with 'yet another'